 The point of the thinly disguised allusions is to avoid not the identification of the countries but too easy a limitation of the stories’ reach.
 These things happened in Greece or in Chile, and things like them have happened and will happen elsewhere.
 Don’t get too comfortable.
 Although, in fact, it is not strictly true that Chile is not identified in Missing.
 The beach resort of Viña del Mar is named, and scenes are set there; an American diplomat uses the word “Chilean”; and a coffin is delivered to the United States with the words “From Santiago” prominently written on the side.
 But Costa-Gavras is right about the effect of his strategy.
 If we have to figure out that this place is Santiago de Chile (or Thessaloniki), we will have necessarily figured out that it could be someplace else.

-Costa-Gavras’s international background clearly has a lot to do with his themes and preoccupations, and the interplay between what’s actual and what’s possible in politics characterizes much of his work, from Z all the way through to his recent film Amen (2002), where what might have been done for the Jews in Nazi Germany is constantly contrasted with what was.
+Costa-Gavras’s international background clearly has a lot to do with his themes and preoccupations, and the interplay between what’s actual and what’s possible in politics characterizes much of his work, from Z all the way through to his recent film Amen.
+(2002), where what might have been done for the Jews in Nazi Germany is constantly contrasted with what was.
 He was born in Greece in 1933, finished his education in France, and went straight into film production, working as an assistant to René Clément, Yves Allégret, and Jacques Demy.
-His first full-length movie as a director was a straightforward but very sharp thriller, The Sleeping Car Murders (1965), about which he is now mildly (and wrongly) apologetic: “I didn’t like to start in this way but sometimes you have to make a thriller . . .”
+His first full-length movie as a director was a straightforward but very sharp thriller, The Sleeping Car Murders (1965), about which he is now mildly (and wrongly) apologetic: “I didn’t like to start in this way, but sometimes you have to make a thriller . . .”
 This work starred Yves Montand, who also appeared in several of the director’s other films (Z; The Confession, 1970; State of Siege, 1972; Clair de femme, 1979).
 Missing was his first American film and created, as it was meant to, a great deal of resistance and argument—even, although this was no doubt unintended, a lawsuit (for libel, ultimately dismissed, from State Department officials depicted in the film).
 It was and remains, however, a very popular movie, in the United States and elsewhere.
-It won the Palme d’Or at Cannes and was nominated for best picture at the Oscars.
-Jack Lemmon and Sissy Spacek were also nominated, and the film’s screenplay (by Costa-Gavras and Donald Stewart, and an uncredited John Nichols) won the Oscar for best adaptation, from Thomas Hauser’s book The Execution of Charles Horman (1978).
+It won the Palme d’Or at Cannes and was nominated for Best Picture at the Oscars.
+Jack Lemmon and Sissy Spacek were also nominated, and the film’s screenplay (by Costa-Gavras and Donald Stewart, and an uncredited John Nichols) won the Oscar for Best Adapted Screenplay, from Thomas Hauser’s book The Execution of Charles Horman (1978).